daaawit/prospr/README.md

 This repo is a **fork** of [mil-ad/prospr](https://github.com/mil-ad/prospr) that I modified to my needs. **The actual implementation is not mine**, but the original author's.
 The corresponding paper to the method can be found on ArXiV: [Alizadeh et al. (2022)](https://arxiv.org/abs/2202.08132).

-The code for **"Prospect Pruning: Finding Trainable Weights at Initialization Using Meta-Gradients"**

 ## Changes I made

 For my master's thesis , I rewrote the ProsPr method in a more efficient way that makes use of the prune function that is built in to PyTorch.
 I'm using the original code as a sanity-checking method, to compare my results at the original results and see whether Im implementation works.
 To be able to do this, I applied the following changes to this repo: